tatitati/oauth_play/README.md

 - [x] ~Create transformer Code->Auth (this will be a domain service)~
 - [ ] Add foreign keys (by the last steps)
 - [ ] Add db encryption
-- [ ] Design Register/login of a user :fire:
+- [ ] :fire: Design Register/login of a user (infrastructure layer) :fire:
-- [ ] Design Register/login of a third :fire:
+- [ ] :fire: Design Register/login of a third (infrastructure layer) :fire:
 - [ ] Start Application layer
-- [ ] Investigate how to handle user-session
 - [x] ~BuildDate, BuildUUID, Faker, duplicated in domain and root project, they should be only in root (if possible)~

 ### with sbt
 - [x] ~Track dependencies: https://www.scala-sbt.org/0.13/docs/Organizing-Build.html~
 - [x] ~Use common settings~
 - [x] ~Create subprojects for Domain and infrastructure~
-- [ ] How to tag tests? (and filter them in the CLI)
 - [x] ~Create custom taks in SBT to run tests in specific app-layers~
 - [x] ~How to set environment variables like Hosts, port for Redis?, for each environment...scala-env~
 - [x] ~Execute test in infrastructure subproject in serie instead of in parallel~